harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

    git rebase v{CURRENT_RELEASE_NUMBER}
    ```

-1. Make your changes and push your GitLab UI branch
+1. Make your changes and push your feature branch
-1. Create a merge request
+1. Create a GitLab UI merge request

 ### Creating a remote development package

 Your GitLab UI merge request will kick off a number of automatic CI tasks.
 When those
-tasks have finished running, create your custom GitLab UI package by starting the manual
+tasks have finished running, start the manual `ui:create_integration_branch` CI job.
-`ui:create_integration_branch` CI job.
-This job builds a custom GitLab UI package and
-stores it on the forked GitLab mirror.
+This job builds a `@gitlab/ui` package and creates a branch on the forked GitLab mirror.

 ![Create integration branch CI job location](../images/create_integration_branch.png 'Create integration branch CI job location')